velatkilic/label-gui/readme.md

     - *MOG2 Background Subtractor*: Bounding box proposals are generated using MOG2 background subtractor from OpenCV followed by a morphological closing operation and contour detection.
 This option makes sense only for video data (ie data with temporal correlations).
     - *Optical Flow (Farneback)*: Bounding box proposals are generated using OpenCV implementation of optical flow followed.
 Velocity field magnitude is sent through a morphological closing operation, adaptive thresholding and contour detection to generate bounding box proposals.
 This option makes sense only for video data as well.

 - *Pre-Compute Embeddings*: Image embeddings are computed for SAM.
 These embeddings can be saved and re-loaded for fast operation.
-Embeddings are cached in RAM and sent to the GPU when a particle frame is used.
+Embeddings are cached in RAM and sent to the GPU when a particular frame is used.

 - *Query Prev Frame Detections*: This feature is **very useful for labelling videos** where objects move **slowly**.
 It will use previous frame masks as proposals for the current frame.
 The proposals are finetuned using SAM.
 I am planning to incorporate a simple tracker to model fast moving objects as well.